DMVis/DMVis/documentation/components/column.md

 - Type: `string`
 - Default: `'Column'`

-The title that will show at the top of the column.
+The name is at the top of the column.
 Set this to the attribute name.

 ### padding